cloudurable/statsd-influxdb-grafana/README.md

 ## Docker hub

+This docker container is hosted on [docker hub](https://hub.docker.com/r/cloudurable/statsd-influxdb-grafana/).

 ## Status of the above changes
 We updated to the latest versions of InfluxDB, Telegraf, Grafana and Chronograf circa October 2017.